GeckoDH/atopstat/README.md

 atopstat
 ========

-atopstat is a Bash script to create graphs based on atop
+atopstat is a Bash script to create graphs based on atop.